 The #1 result in Google’s organic search results has an average CTR of 27.6% and the #1 organic result is 10 times more likely to get a click compared to the page in the #10 spot.
 (Source: Backlinko)

-In case you’re curious, here’s the breakdown of the average CTR of the first 10 search results on Google.
+In case you’re curious, here’s the breakdown of the average CTR of Google’s first 10 search results.

 See that?
 The #1 position gets the lion’s share of over 27% and the #10 position gets just around 2.4% of all the clicks from Google.